wolfskaempf/pypercrypt/README.md

 - [ ] Decrypt the data straight from an image file containing a QR code
 - [ ] Instructions on how to decrypt the data purely with standard tools
 - [ ] Maintain 100 % test-coverage of the critical code paths
+- [ ] Release v1.0 (until then the CLI and format may be subject to breaking changes)

 ## Later